guidorosman/Zarego-Exam/README.md

 # Zarego-Examen
 A Laravel project with Laradock.
 It consists in three pages.
 The index which has two links to go to a video page or a form page where an user can register.
 After registration, the user will recive an email with information and a thank's page will be shown.
 If the user was already registered a warning page will be shown.
+The project was also developed to be displayed on Ipads

 ## Prerequisites